 Carpenter’s excellent soundtrack cribs a little from Michel Legrand’s famous score for ‘The Go-Between’ but has some marvellous sections, particularly during Barbeau’s ‘look for the fog’ closing speech (obviously very influenced by a similar ending to Howard Hawks’ ‘The Thing’).

 Happy birthday to a true cult classic.
-Now, who’s that rapping on my door?
-At this hour?
-And what’s that fog seeping under the door…?
+Now, what’s that sound?
+Who’s rapping on my door?
+At this hour…?